broccolijs/broccoli/docs/hardlink-issue.md

 It turns out that on OS X, it is possible to hardlink directories.
-While we never intentionally try to do this, it is possible to accidentally hardlink directories (for instance when we hardlink a symlink pointing to a directory).
+While we never intentionally try to do this, it is possible to accidentally hardlink directories -- for instance when we hardlink a symlink pointing to a directory.

 Hardlinked directories can lead to data loss: If one of the directories underneath the `tmp` directory is hardlinked to a directory outside the `tmp`